AbrarChowdhury/facepoints-2-3/readme.md

 ## Approach to the project v-1.1
 Now objects can be moved using bones.
 And I have been able to move the bones using the face landmarks.
+- To get the labels for face landmarks I can just plot the cordinates on any plane and figure out the labels. any 2d art software can be used for this.
 - The next step is to make the movement of the bones more natural.
  - Adjusting weight painting can go a long way
  - Animations can be used to make the movement more natural